tamari92/kf2-tournament/rules.md

 - Flammatory, abusive, or otherwise toxic behavior toward teammates or opponents for any reason (see [11.4](#114---communication-to-harass-or-impede))
 - Excessive celebration and/or behavior akin to "rubbing it in" to teammates or opponents

 Just play nice and say GG when the match is over, no matter who wins, and remember that this is just a game.
-Of all of the forms of unsportsmanlike conduct listed in this section, these will be held to the highest standard.
+Of all of the forms of unsportsmanlike conduct listed in this section, these shall be held to the highest standard.
 A lack of professionalism and courtesy hurts the event as a whole and frustrates the expectations of the players who have signed up to play in the event.

 ### 11.6 - Player Avatars
 Do not use Steam Avatars that are grotesque, violent, obscene, or depict other disturbing or offensive imagery such as sexually explicit content, racist logos, or “shock” images.
 These will not be tolerated and can result in suspension from the tournament.

-Players who violate these rules will be given one chance to change their avatar, after which they will be removed from the tournament entirely.
+Players who violate these rules shall be given one chance to change their avatar, after which they shall be removed from the tournament entirely.

 ### 11.7 - Respect the Server Hosts
 Server hosts invest time and money to provide and maintain servers at no charge to anyone using them.
 This competition depends on their continued generosity.
 Therefore, do not break the rules of the server being used for the current match(es).